tytydraco/yessleep/out/In_the_boglands_I_found_a_site_for_human_sacrifices_to_the_ancient_gods.md

 I saw the woods again, living trees just a few hundred feet away.
 The trail of black earth ended abruptly, leading out of the boglands.
 Cultists sprinted blindly through the forest in every direction, scattering like cockroaches.
 I had nearly reached the border of the forest when I heard something whizzing past my head.
 I ducked, but the blur of a grayish tentacle coming down sent a jolt of fear like electricity sizzling through my body.

 A moment later, a cold agony covered my left hand.
-In shock, I looked down, realizing that the blade-like hand of Mowdoroth had neatly amputated all four of my fingers.
+In shock, I looked down, realizing that the blade-like appendage of Mowdoroth had neatly amputated all four of my fingers.
 If I hadn’t ducked, it would’ve probably gotten my head instead.

-Stumbling and screaming, my mind in a blind panic, I stumbled through the intersection of the boglands and the forest, falling forward.
+Stumbling and screaming, my mind in a blind panic, I staggered through the intersection of the boglands and the forest, falling forward.
 I knew I was dead.
 I closed my eyes, waiting.
 Yet nothing happened.

 When I looked back, I saw something strange.
 Mowdoroth had stopped at the end of the boglands.
 It tried to push its body forward towards me, but it couldn’t enter the forest.
+It was as if an invisible barrier stood there.

 I lay there for a long time.
 After a while, I heard Mowdoroth slink back into the fetid waters of the boglands.
 And then I was alone.